douglascraigschmidt/LiveLessons/Reactor/README.md

 . ex2 - This example demonstrates various reactive algorithms for
         finding all the minimum values in an unordered list, which is surprisingly not well documented in the literature.
-These three algorithms return a Flux that emits the cheapest flight(s) from a Flux of available flights, which is part of an Airline Booking App that we're creating for an upcoming MOOC on Reactive Microservices.
+These three algorithms use Project Reactor features to return Flux/Mono reactive types that emit the cheapest flight(s) from a Flux of available flights, which is part of an Airline Booking App we've created an online course on Reactive Microservices.

 . ex3 - This program applies Project Reactor features to implement
         various types of backpressure strategies (e.g., ignore,